EphraimSiegfried/safespot/README.md

 sudo docker service logs <service-name> # look at the logs of a service
 ```

+Lastly you will have to go to ``/opt/docker/alertmanager/config/alertmanager.yml``.
+There you will have to change the domain of ``smtp_from`` and the ``receivers-email``.
+If you want to use a different smtp server than outlook, then you will have to change that as well.

 #### Set up Logrotation and cronjob

 If leaving the logs unattended, they can get big and eat a lot of hard drive space up.
 For that we can set up a logrotation that rotates the logs in specific intervals: